 Alta/Snowbird is also part of the IKON pass, allowing you to explore more of the resorts in both North America and Canada!
 Contact us for more information.

-Alta Ski Resort does cater to families rather well, depending on personal preference.
+Alta Ski Area does cater to families rather well, depending on personal preference.
 For those who love the lodge-vibe and community feel of mingling with other families, Alta is a wonderful ski vacation destination.
 Almost all accommodation runs as it did back in the old days as a communal affair, with breakfast and dinner (and sometimes lunch) included in the room rate.
 You'll often find many families huddled around the fire, sharing stories from their day on the slopes, or rubbing elbows at the communal dining tables.
 It's a friendly atmosphere and what makes Alta stand out from other purpose-built ski resorts (with all the bells and whistles).

 A small selection of condos and townhomes are available close to the ski area for families that prefer a bit more privacy and a self-contained option.
 They're generally only within a few minutes drive via the Alta Town Shuttle.
 They're closest to the Wildcat Base.